obs-gh-craigvitter/observe-data-generator/README.md

 ## Building

 Clone the project to your environment and run `make` from the project's root.
+That's really all there is too it...

 # Creating Templates #